This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Some Other Recipes We Are Sure You Will Love:

-Serve these glazed carrots with steamed salmon or baked chicken quarters and a batch of wild blend rice for a healthy dinner.
+Serve these glazed carrots with steamed salmon or baked chicken quarters and a batch of wild blend rice.

 Our recipes for green beans with bacon and roasted Brussels with carrots are more great side dishes that go with just about everything.